 The exhibition can be visited during the weekends in November 2019.
 Nihon no hanga opens on Friday, Saturday and Sunday from 12.00 till 16.00.
-On Friday 29 and Saturday 30 November, Nihon no hanga will be closed.
+On Saturday 30 November, Nihon no hanga will be closed.
 To enter the museum, ring the doorbell.
 More information about the upcoming exhibition and the museum can be found on the official website.

 Source: Nihon no hanga